Mobile menu icon

 Look through a full list of our postgraduate research options across The University of Manchester >>

 A focus on...
-Dual Awards
+Dual awards

 Want to carry out some of your research in a different country?
 We partner with a range of international universities, including many which host joint scholarships with us.